helm-unittest/helm-unittest/DOCUMENT.md

 - **template**: *string, optional*.
 The template file which render the manifest to be asserted, default to the list of template file defined in `templates` of suite file, unless the template is in the testjob (see TestJob).
 For example the first assertion above with no `template` specified asserts for both `deployment.yaml` and `service.yaml` by default.
 If no template file specified in neither suite, testjob and assertion, the assertion returns an error and fail the test.

 - **documentIndex**: *int, optional*.
-The index of rendered documents (devided by `---`) to be asserted, default to -1, which will assert all documents.
+The index of rendered documents (divided by `---`) to be asserted, default to -1, which will assert all documents.
 Generally you can ignored this field if the template file render only one document.

 ### Assertion Types